Why Unused Items Aren't Harmless, Plus 7 Easy Ways to Clear the Clutter

 5. The Worst First

-Instead of handling a small area, tackle the area that feels the worst.
+Instead of dealing with just one small area, tackle the room that feels the worst.
 Get the tough stuff out of the way and you'll feel invigorated!
 Ask a friend for help and declutter fearlessly.
 Who knows?
 You may feel so energized you won't want to stop.

 6. The Paper Chase